JMGErie/AI-ML-class-Homework/README_Module 11.md

 Finally, filtering out vehicles priced below $400 helps focus the analysis on vehicles of potential interest while minimizing the influence of outliers.
 Despite these challenges, these preprocessing steps streamline the dataset, making it more manageable for subsequent analysis and modeling, and potentially improving the performance and interpretability of the resulting models.

-This criterion is linked to a Learning OutcomeFindings · Clearly stated business understanding of problem
+This criterion is linked to a Learning Outcome Findings · Clearly stated business understanding of problem
 · Clean and organized notebook with data cleaning
 · Correct and concise interpretation of descriptive and inferential statistics